A background image featuring a brown leather couch and a coffee table.

 The SOARWell project is exploring how voice assistants (e.g., Google Assistant or Amazon’s Alexa) may enhance the wellbeing and independence of older adults and help them to age in place.These technologies can enhance engagement in leisure (e.g. music, games), daily activities and tasks (e.g. setting reminders, searching the internet for information), and social participation.

-Although many older adults are already trying out these technologies, they often limit or abandon use of these technologies over time.
+• Although many older adults are already trying out these technologies, they often limit or abandon these over time.

-Little research to date has explored why this is the case and whether and how this is related to coadaptation between older adults and these technologies.
+• Little research to date has explored why this is the case and whether and how this is related to interactions between older adults and these technologies over time.

-Understanding older adults’ experiences and impact of coadaptation is needed to inform strategies and tools to enhance their meaningful use of these technologies to support wellbeing and aging in place.
+• Understanding older adults’ experiences with voice assistants over time is needed to inform strategies and tools to enhance their meaningful use of these technologies to support wellbeing and aging in place.

 Our Research Objectives